liangshiweigithub/update/OpenGL/Second.md

 ##### Zoom

 ***Field of view*** defines how much we can see of the scene.
 When the field of view becomes smaller the scene's projected space gets smaller giving the illusion of zooming in.
+This affects the projection matrix.

 ```c++
 void scroll_callback(GLFWwindow *window, double xoffset, double yoffset)